AnDruStein/HtmlS/QUICKOVERVIEW.md

 ```
 #

-> And finally
 ## Congratulations!
-You finished a short study.
-We are happy to help you create websites. <br>
+You finished this brief quick start guide.
+We are happy to help you in your HTMLS journey. <br>
-Give the project a `star`, if you like the project!
+#### Give our project a `star`, if you like the it!
-#